dumpram/mceval/README.md

 ## Regenerate results

 Run run.sh script.
 It starts SchedulabiltiyTest class.
-Generates 100 task set with 6 for each utilization with.
+Generates 100 task sets with 6 tasks for each utilization.
 Increasing number of tasks increases execution time of exact exponentially.
 Therefore, evaluation can take some time with larger task sets.